...and That's What I Did This Weekend.

 A couple sat a few stools down, paying no attention to me nor to each other.
 I looked up briefly to get a visual on the guys, and the blonde one was watching me, chewing loudly, unidentifiable food hanging from his mouth.
 The tall kid, the one who'd asked for this, was shuffling mussels around on a plate and talking about Spiderman.

 "You wanna do it?
 Let's go, man."
 The blonde seemed beyond finishing that drink.
-The tall one got up again and presented me with a small plate of food that looked to have seen better moments: a mussel in it shell and triangles of bread, among other things.
+The tall one got up again and presented me with a small plate of food that looked to have seen better moments: a mussel in its shell and possibly-chewed triangles of bread, among other things.

 "Thank you.
 Go sit down."